linode/docs/docs/uptime/loadbalancing/how-to-use-haproxy-for-load-balancing.md

         sudo service haproxy restart

-Now any incoming requests to the HAProxy node at IP address 203.0.113.2 will be forwarded to an internally networked node with an IP address of either 192.168.1.3 or 192.168.1.4.
-These back end nodes will serve the HTTP requests.
+Now, any incoming requests to the HAProxy node at IP address 203.0.113.2 will be forwarded to an internally networked node with an IP address of either 192.168.1.3 or 192.168.1.4.
+These backend nodes will serve the HTTP requests.
 If at any time either of these nodes fails the health check, they will not be used to serve any requests until they pass the test.

-In order to view statistics and monitor the health of the nodes, navigate to the IP address or domain name of the front end node in a web browser at the assigned port, e.g. http://203.0.113.2:32700.
-This will display statistics such as the number of times a request was forwarded to a particular node as well the number of current and previous sessions handled by the front end node.
+In order to view statistics and monitor the health of the nodes, navigate to the IP address or domain name of the frontend node in a web browser at the assigned port, e.g., http://203.0.113.2:32700.
+This will display statistics such as the number of times a request was forwarded to a particular node as well the number of current and previous sessions handled by the frontend node.